 Code language: Swift (swift)

-Once these steps have been taken the object will behave in the same way as an observed object, except that it will be accessible to all child views of the content view without having to be passed down through the view hierarchy.
+Once these steps have been taken, the object will behave the same way as an observed object, except that it will be accessible to all child views of the content view without being passed down through the view hierarchy.
 When the slider in SpeedControlView is moved, the Text view in SpeedDisplayView will update to reflect the current speed setting, thereby demonstrating that both views are accessing the same environment object:

 Summary

-SwiftUI provides three ways to bind data to the user interface and logic of an app.
-State properties are used to store the state of the views in a user interface layout and are local to the current content view.
+SwiftUI provides three ways to bind data to an app’s user interface and logic.
+State properties store the views’ state in a user interface layout and are local to the current content view.
 These transient values are lost when the view goes away.

-For data that is external to the user interface and is required only by a subset of the SwiftUI view structures in an app, the observable object protocol should be used.
-Using this approach, the class or structure which represents the data must conform to the ObservableObject protocol and any properties to which views will bind must be declared using the @Published property wrapper.
-To bind to an observable object property in a view declaration the property must use the @ObservedObject or @StateObject property wrapper (@StateObject being the preferred option in the majority of cases).
+The Observation framework can be used for data that is external to the user interface and is required only by a subset of the SwiftUI view structures in an app.
+Using this approach, the @Observable macro must be applied to the class that represents the data.
+To bind to an observable object property in a view declaration, the property must use the @Bindable property wrapper.